comet-dot-photos/comet-dot-photos/README.md

 2. Download and unpack the Comet.Photos release

 Download the packaged comet.photos runtime by clicking here: [comet-photos-v2.0.tar.gz](https://comet.photos/comet-photos-v2.0.tar.gz).
 This will start copying the file to your browser's download folder.
 However due to the quantity of photos, this may take some time, so be prepared.
 Get a cup of coffee, or get some sleep, depending on your Internet speed.
-When the download completes, move the file to the folder where you want the Comet.Photos directory to reside.
-Open up a terminal, shell, or cmd window, and navigate to the folder that holds Comet.Photos.tar.
+When the download completes, move the file to the folder where you want the
+Comet.Photos directory to reside.
+Open up a terminal, shell, or cmd window, and navigate to the folder that holds .tar.gz file.
 If you are on a mac, type: **xattr -d com.apple.quarantine comet-photos-v2.0.tar.gz** to allow your machine to trust the download.

-If you haven't done so already, open up a terminal, shell, or cmd window, and navigate to the folder that holds .tar.gz file.
-Then, no matter what kind of computer you have, run the following command in the terminal to extract the files from the package:
+Run the following command in the terminal to extract the files from the package:
 **tar xzf comet-photos-v2.0.tar.gz**
 This may take up to 10 minutes as there are plenty of files to unpack.
 After the tar command finishes up, Comet.Photos will be installed in the new Comet.Photos folder, and you can delete the .tar.gz file to free up space.